The way savings accounts are taxed fundamentally changed on 6 April 2016. Find out more.

 Currently, you don't need to declare any income or capital gains from an ISA to HMRC on your tax return.

 Income from stocks & shares ISA funds that is paid as a dividend is paid totally tax-free.
 The dividend tax credit of 10% that used to be payable even within an ISA was abolished from 5 April 2016.

-If you invest in shares or equity funds outside an ISA, you can now also earn up to £5,000 income without paying tax on it.
+If you invest in shares or equity funds outside an ISA, you can now also earn up to £5,000 in income without paying tax on it.
 Dividends above £5,000 will be taxed at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers or 38.1% for additional rate taxpayers.
 Note that this tax-free allowance will reduce to just £2,000 in April 2018.